digao-dalpiaz/Crosswords/README.md

 - ~~Make the score work~~
 - ~~Review random letters logic~~
 - ~~Include English dictionary~~
-- App translation to Portuguese Brazil and support any language translation?
+- ~~App translation to Portuguese Brazil and support any language translation~~
 - Review game rules
 - Behavior when user drop connection when the game is running
 - ~~Password to connect~~